chef/chef-web-docs/content/unified_mode.md

 ## Unified Mode

-Unified mode is a setting which eliminates the distinction between the compile and converge modes in the way that Chef recipe and resources are parsed.
-The setting replaces Chef's two pass parsing with single pass parsing, so that resources are executed as soon as they are declared.
+Unified mode is a setting which eliminates the distinction between the compile and converge modes in the way that Chef Infra recipe and resources are parsed.
+The setting replaces Chef Infra's two pass parsing with single pass parsing, so that resources are executed as soon as they are declared.

 This results in considerably clearer code, with considerably less Ruby knowledge required to understand